 The Audit Committee of the Company comprises Shri Chandra Raj Mehta(DIN: 00002011) (Chairman) and Smt.
 Bhama Krishnamurthy (DIN: 02196839) and Shri A.Siddharth.
 Shri A. Siddharth was appointed as a member of the Audit Committee effective1st April 2019 and Shri Sandeep H. Junnarkar (DIN: 00003534) ceased to be a member of theAudit Committee effective closure of the business hours on 12th July 2019.

 During the year all the recommendations made by the Audit Committeewere accepted by the Board.

 Corporate Social Responsibility Committee

-The Company has not given any loan guarantee or security or made any investment duringthe year under review.
-Particulars of investments made are provided in the standalonefinancial statement.
-Members may refer to Note No. 29 to the standalone financialstatement.
+The Company has not given any loan guarantee or security during theyear under review.
+Particulars of investments made are provided in the StandaloneFinancial Statement.
+Members may refer to note no. 2 to the Standalone FinancialStatement.